yelloweducation/studio/README.md

-# Yellow Institute - Learning Platform

-This is the source code of Yellow Institute online Learning Platform.
+# Firebase Studio

+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.